xlandscape/xOffFieldSoilRisk/model/variant/RiskAnalysis/README.md

   component.
 * `ffmpeg`: The path to the ffmpeg video encoder.
 This parameter is optional. if it is omitted, no animation is generated.
 * `habitats`: The dataset with the habitat types.
-This is a list of LULC types that are considered habitats as output by the `base.Lulc` component and prepared by the scenario developer.
+This is a list of land-use / lnd-cover types that are considered habitats as output by the `base.Lulc` component and prepared by the scenario developer.
-* `lulc`: The dataset containing LULC types per cell.
+* `lulc`: The dataset containing land-use / land-cover types per cell.
 This is a two-dimensional matrix provided by the `base.Lulc` component and prepared by the scenario developer.
 * `rlibpath`: The path containing the required R packages.
 Can be used to load R packages from a specific path.
 * `runoff`: The dataset containing run-off exposure.
 This is a two-dimensional matrix as provided by the `RunOffPrzm`